 THE PIGGERY, BARN CONVERSION

-Little Milton, Oxfordshire
+Oxfordshire

 2019-2021

-Architects: Simon Smith and Michael Brooke Architects Ltd
+Architects: Smith Brooke Architects

 Construction: Dighton Developments